Squares of Savannah, Georgia: Reynolds Square

 Originally known as Lower New Square, laid out in 1734, the square was later renamed for Captain John Reynolds, governor of Georgia in the mid-1750s.

 The square contains a bronze statue by Marshall Daugherty honoring John Wesley, founder of Methodism.
 Wesley spent most of his life in England but undertook a mission to Savannah (1735–1738), during which time he founded the first Sunday school in America.
 The statue was installed in 1969 on the spot where Wesley's home is believed to have stood.
 The statue is intended to show Wesley preaching out-of-doors as he did when leading services for Native Americans, a practice which angered church elders who believed that the Gospel should only be preached inside the church building.

 Reynolds Square was the site of the Filature, which housed silkworms as part of an early—and unsuccessful—attempt to establish a silk industry in the Georgia colony.
 It is located on Abercorn, between Bryan and Congress Streets.

-The Olde Pink House (also known as the Habersham House) stands in the square's northwestern trust lot.
+The Olde Pink House (also known as Habersham House) stands in the square's northwestern trust lot.
 Immediately to its south, across East Saint Julian Street and in the southwestern trust lot, is the Oliver Sturges House.